 top of page

-Ever dread mowing your lawn, anticipating the embarrassment of constantly pulling the start rope to no avail?
-Have no fear, you've come to the right place!
+Ever dread mowing your lawn, anticipating the embarrassment of constantly pulling the start rope to no avail wondering: why won't my push mower start?
+Have no fear, you've come to the right place, and the solution follows!
 It is estimated that 2/3rds of repair orders for small engine equipment stem from fuel-related problems!
+By sensibly managing your gas, you can avoid many of the pitfalls related to improper fuel storage, both within the gas tank, and outside your lawn mower.

 Fuel-related problems are the number one cause of no start complaints!